joergjo/BookLibrary-NetCore/README.md

 This is an ASP.NET Core MVC port of [Addy Osmani's Book Library sample](https://github.com/addyosmani/backbone-fundamentals/tree/gh-pages/practicals/exercise-2) for [Backbone.js](http://backbonejs.org/) with the following modifications and enhancements:
 - The Backbone SPA is now bundled and minified using [gulp](http://gulpjs.com/).
 Otherwise, it's identical to the original version.
-- The API has been implemented with ASP.NET Core MVC running on .NET Core.
+- The API has been implemented with ASP.NET Core MVC 2.0 running on .NET Core 2.0.
 - The API's data access layer in .NET Core has been built to be fully compatible with the Node.js version, hence you can use the same database for this version and the original Node.js backend.
 - Unit tests for the API using [xUnit.net](https://github.com/xunit/xunit) and [Moq](https://github.com/moq/moq4) have been added.
 - Docker Compose (`docker-compose.yml`) and Kubernetes (`booklibrary.yaml`) YAML files have been added to run the app in a Docker Container or as a service in Kubernetes on Linux.